Transaction Fee Mechanism Design: Miners, Users, and Incentive Compatibility

 In other words, if a TFM is {\em not} OCA-proof, then there is a possible blockchain history such that, no matter what individually rational bidding strategy users use, there will be cases in which off-chain collusion collectively benefits the miner and users.

 OCA-proofness can differentiate seemingly similar TFMs.
-For example, we'll see in Section~\ref{ss:ocaproof_results} that first-price auctions in which all proceeds go to the miner are OCA-proof, while those in which any amount of revenue is burned are not.
+For example, we'll see in Section~\ref{ss:ocaproof_results} that first-price auctions in which all proceeds go to the miner are OCA-proof, while those in which any amount of revenue is burned are not (intuitively, because OCAs allow the miner and users to coordinate and evade the intended burn).